-You may email me with any questions you have regarding the lecture material (and lab if I am also your lab instructor).
+You may email me with any questions you have regarding the lecture and lab material.
 I'm here to help but you must make an attempt to solve your own problems first.
 This means reading the required material and thinking before you send me an email.
-In your email you must include PGEOG 13000 in the subject line (and lab section if emailing about lab).
+In your email, you must include PGEOG 13000 in the subject line.
 Also, sign your full name as it appears in CUNYfirst.
 In addition, be as descriptive as possible with your question, tell me your thought process, and include any relevant pictures if needed.
+For example, do not simply say "I have a question about #7 in lab 3."
+Instead, write the question out or show a picture of it, tell me what you don't understand about it, and what you are currently thinking for an answer.
 Furthermore, you MUST use your hunter email when contacting me.
 You can expect to have your email messages returned within 48 hours.
 If I do not respond within this time frame, please forward the same email again.